Twitter announces new policies after Hunter Biden report imbroglio

 Andrew Bates, a spokesman from the Biden campaign, said in a statement to the Wall Street Journal, that the Post "never asked the Biden campaign about the critical elements of this story.
 They certainly never raised that Rudy Giuliani — whose discredited conspiracy theories and alliance with figures connected to Russian intelligence have been widely reported — claimed to have such materials.”

-“Moreover, we have reviewed Joe Biden’s official schedules from the time and no meeting, as alleged by the New York Post, ever took place,” Bates said.
+“Moreover, we have reviewed Joe Biden’s official schedules from the time and no meeting," as alleged by the paper, ever took place, Bates said.

 The Post later said that Bates’ statement did not deny the meeting, and pointed to a report in Politico that said his campaign indicated that a meeting could have occurred, but in passing.